raseen3/git-basics/README.md

 use this command the first time you push a change on a branch to set the origin of your changes

+### git push remote --tags

+Pushes local changes to the remote hosted branch along with all the tags

+### git push origin --delete tag-name

+deleted specified tag

 ### git pull

 updates changes to what is saved in the Remote branch hosted on GitHub if the local branch is not up-to-date